-- 71. During all pertinent times, Charter had the full legal right, obligation, and technical ability to prevent or limit the infringements occurring on its network.
+89. During all pertinent times, Charter had the full legal right, obligation, and technical ability to prevent or limit the infringements occurring on its network.
 Under Charter's "Terms of Service/Policies," which its subscribers agreed to as a condition of using its Internet service, Charter was empowered to exercise its right and ability to suspend or terminate a customer's Internet access.
 Charter could do so for a variety of reasons, including a subscriber's copyright infringement activity.
-Charter's Copyright Policy currently provides: "If Charter continues to receive copyright violation notices regarding a particular customer, the copyright law may deem the customer a 'repeat copyright infringer.'
-Charter reserves the right to terminate the accounts of repeat copyright infringers." - 72.
-Despite these policies, and despite receiving hundreds of thousands of infringement notices from Plaintiffs, as well as thousands of similar notices from other copyright owners, Charter knowingly permitted specifically identified repeat infringers to continue to use its network to infringe.
+Charter's Copyright Policy expressly provided that "[i]f Charter receives more than one Notice of Copyright Infringement on the customer's part, the customer may be deemed a 'repeat copyright infringer . . . [and Charter] reserves the right to terminate the accounts of 'repeat copyright infringers.'"
+(Emphasis added.)

+- 90. Despite these alleged policies, and despite receiving hundreds of thousands of infringement notices from Plaintiffs, as well as thousands of similar notices from other copyright owners, Charter knowingly permitted specifically identified repeat infringers to continue to use its network to infringe.
 Rather than disconnect the Internet access of blatant repeat infringers to curtail their infringement, Charter knowingly continued to provide these subscribers with the Internet access that enabled them to continue to illegally download or distribute Plaintiffs' copyrighted works unabated.
-Charter's provision of high-speed Internet service to known infringers materially contributed to these direct infringements. - 73.
+Charter's provision of high-speed Internet service to known infringers materially contributed to these direct infringements. - 91.
 Charter's motivation for refusing to terminate or suspend the accounts of blatant infringing subscribers is simple: it valued corporate profits over its legal responsibilities.
 Charter did not want to lose subscriber revenue by terminating accounts of infringing subscribers.
 Retaining infringing subscribers provided a direct financial benefit to Charter.
 Nor did Charter want to risk the possibility that account terminations would make its service less attractive to other existing or prospective users.
-Moreover, Charter was simply disinterested in devoting sufficient resources to tracking repeat infringers, responding to infringement notices, and terminating accounts in appropriate circumstances-all of which would cost Charter money from its bottom line.
+Moreover, Charter was simply disinterested in devoting sufficient resources to tracking repeat infringers, responding to infringement notices, and terminating accounts in appropriate circumstances.
 Considering only its own pecuniary gain, Charter ignored and turned a blind eye to flagrant, repeat violations by known specific subscribers using its service to infringe, thus facilitating and multiplying the harm to Plaintiffs.
 And Charter's failure to police its infringing subscribers adequately was a draw to subscribers to purchase Charter's services, so that the subscribers could then use those services to infringe Plaintiffs' (and others') copyrights.
-The specific infringing subscribers identified in Plaintiffs' notices, including the egregious infringers identified herein, knew Charter would not terminate their accounts despite receiving multiple notices identifying them as infringers, and they remained Charter customers in order to continue illegally downloading copyrighted works.
-In contrast, Charter terminated hundreds of thousands of its subscribers each year for not paying their bills for Charter's Internet service.
-This contrast demonstrates that Charter readily terminates subscribers' Internet service when it is in Charter's pecuniary interest to do so (i.e., for non-payment), but turns a blind eye to subscriber misconduct and embraces such subscribers when financially beneficial to Charter (i.e., repeat infringers).
+The specific infringing subscribers identified in Plaintiffs' notices, including the egregious infringers identified herein, knew Charter would not terminate their accounts despite receiving multiple notices identifying them as infringers, and they remained Charter subscribers to continue illegally downloading copyrighted works.

-74. The consequences of Charter's support of and profit from infringement are obvious and stark.
+92. The consequences of Charter's support of and profit from infringement are obvious and stark.
 When Charter's subscribers use Charter's network to obtain infringing copies of Plaintiffs' copyrighted works illegally, that activity undercuts the legitimate music market, depriving Plaintiffs and those recording artists and songwriters whose works they sell and license of the compensation to which they are entitled.
 Without such compensation, Plaintiffs, and their recording artists and songwriters, have fewer resources available to invest in the further creation and distribution of high-quality music.